rfvassallo/learningISBristol/README.md

 # learningISBristol
-Basic programs done to learn how to work with the HPN Intelligent Space - Bristol
+Basic programs to learn how to work with the HPN Intelligent Space - Bristol